 This Sales Forecast Template helps you estimate and track sales revenue for multiple products across several months.
 It is designed to provide clear insights into sales performance, broken down by product name, price per unit, units sold, and total revenue.

 To use this template, list your products in the Product Name column.
 For each month, input the price per unit and the expected/actual units sold.
 Then, review the Total rows to analyze your sales forecast and identify trends.
-Compare monthly totals to measure performance and make informed adjustments.

-4 Tips to Improve Sales Report
+4 Tips to Improve Your Sales Report

-Whether you’re a small business using a basic CRM or a large enterprise with extensive resources, the steps outlined above will help you create an effective sales activity report.
+Whether youโre a small business using a basic CRM or a large enterprise with extensive resources, the steps outlined above will help you create an effective sales activity report.

 But if you want your report to stand out, go beyond the basics.
 These additional strategies will help you deliver actionable insights quickly and make a strong impression on your audience (and your boss!).